CalderWhite/sword-smith-now/docs/source/Files.rst

 		.. method:: take(item_type,obj,quantity)

-			.. _take : #new_player.possesions_class.give

-			Please refer to `take`_ for information.
+			Please refer to `new_player.possesions_class.give`_ for information.
 Instead of adding the quantity, it takes away the quantity.
 			All checks to see if there is in fact an ``obj`` to take away must be done before this method.
 			For this method will not check that, and consequently hit a critical ``KeyError`` .

 	.. method:: give_all(quantity=999)

 		Gives the player ``quantity`` amount of each mineral.
 Used for developement only.